The 3 Headings AI Engines Extract First: The Fastest Fix for AI Citations – Video 19

 • H2: [Topic] vs Alternatives

-• Clever or vague headings that require interpretation
+• Using clever or vague headings that require context to interpret.

 Comparison graphic contrasting Ranking Mindset vs AI Visibility Mindset for page headings and structure.